 How You Develop Adrenal Fatigue

 You compromise your capacity to recover three ways.
 I’ll use exercise as examples.

 Low-to-moderate chronic stress breaks you down over time, physically, mentally, or emotionally.
 It isn’t any single stress.
 It’s the constant exposure to too much total stress and too little recovery.

-Let’s use another example with the deadlift.
-You’ve worked your way up to a 135-pound deadlift.
-You arrive at the gym super-motivated and energetic.
+I’ll use exercise as an example again.
+Let’s say you worked your way up to a 135-pound deadlift.
+You get the gym and feel super-motivated and energetic.

 You think, “I did 135 pounds easily last time.
 I wonder if I could do 225 pounds.”
 So you load up the bar, grip it and pull with everything you’ve got.